sammuelyee/docs/cartodb-editor.md

 #### Map view

-The Map view allows you to inspect your data as a layer over a base map.
+Map view allows you to inspect your data as a layer over a base map.
 You may apply SQL queries or filters on the view, style the data's symbology using our wizards or by writing your own CartoCSS, and create infowindows.

-Even though in the Map view you may style and filter your data **but** this view is not the same as a shareable visualization.
+Even though in the map view you may style and filter your data **but** this view is not the same as a shareable visualization.
 In order to create a visualization, click "Visualize" in the top right corner.
 Keep on reading to learn what you may do from there!

 ## Visualizations